wrocket/astro-scripts/README.md

 * The [Pillow](http://python-pillow.org/) Python module

 ### Doesn't RegiStax already do that?
-RegiStax is great when you have a set of frames where the target doesn't move much between frames (such as a video), but I've gotten far better (and faster results) using this alignment script.
+RegiStax is great when you have a set of frames where the target doesn't move much between frames (such as a video), but I've gotten far better (and faster) results using this alignment script and selecting the "no alignment" option in RegiStax.

 ### Why don't you use a video camera for planetary?
 I don't own the requisite hardware, and I'm on a tight budget.
 It's also fun writing software to do this!